NLnetLabs/routinator/doc/manual/source/output-formats.rst

             -  The prefix in slash notation,
             -  the maximum prefix length,
-            -  the autonomous system number, and
+            -  the Autonomous System Number, and
             -  the name of the trust anchor the entry is derived from.

           .. code-block:: text